dukeph0/CS166-phase3/README.md

 * Find total number of patients per doctor with a given status

 ## Instructions on using the Hospital Database:
+* Open terminal
+* Navigate to code folder
+* Navigate to "postgresql" folder
+* Run "startPostgreSQL.sh" by using command "source ./startPostgre.sh"

 ## Proposed Hospital ERD schema: